 What's Left?
 A Century in Revolution

-Tyneside Cinema and Durham University (in association with Cross-Language Dynamics (OWRI) and supported by the AHRC) present a special programme of film, visual art and discussions to mark the occasion of the centenary of the Russian Revolution of 1917.
+Tyneside Cinema and Durham University (in association with Cross-Language Dynamics (OWRI) and supported by the AHRC) presented a special programme of film, visual art and discussions to mark the occasion of the centenary of the Russian Revolution of 1917.
 The programme ran at the Tyneside from Friday 29 September to Sunday 8 October 2017.
 Curated by the Durham OWRI team, with Dušan Radunović as lead curator, together with Úna Henry, as curator on behalf of Tyneside Cinema.

-Saturday 30 September starts with the UK premiere of a recently restored print of Tomás Gutiérrez Alea's classic Memories of Underdevelopment (Memorias del Subdesarrollo) (1968).
-The screening is accompanied by a panel discussion on the Cuban revolution, titled Beyond Remembering: Revolution in Reflection, chaired by Francisco-J. Hernández Adrián, featuring guest speakers Jorge Catalá Carrasco (Newcastle University), Michael Chanan (University of Roehampton) and Dunja Fehimović (Newcastle University).
+Saturday 30 September started with the UK premiere of a recently restored print of Tomás Gutiérrez Alea's classic Memories of Underdevelopment (Memorias del Subdesarrollo) (1968).
+The screening was accompanied by a panel discussion on the Cuban revolution, titled Beyond Remembering: Revolution in Reflection, chaired by Francisco-J. Hernández Adrián, featuring guest speakers Jorge Catalá Carrasco (Newcastle University), Michael Chanan (University of Roehampton) and Dunja Fehimović (Newcastle University).

-This is followed by the screening of Esto es lo que hay (2015), the UK premiere of a documentary focused on Los Aldeanos, Cuba’s popular hip-hop band, famous for its Rap Cubano style, conscious of the social, political, and economic problems affecting contemporary Cuban society.
-The screening is followed by Q&A with director Léa Rinaldi via Skype in discussion with Francisco-J. Hernández Adrián and Parvathi Kumaraswami (University of Reading).
+This was followed by the screening of Esto es lo que hay (2015), the UK premiere of a documentary focused on Los Aldeanos, Cuba’s popular hip-hop band.
+The screening was followed by Q&A with director Léa Rinaldi via Skype in discussion with Francisco-J. Hernández Adrián and Parvathi Kumaraswami (University of Reading).

-The Saturday programme is completed by the art film Krisis (2016), by Dmitri Venkov.
+The Saturday programme was completed by the art film Krisis (2016), by Dmitri Venkov.
 This is a theatrical re-enactment of a Facebook discussion among Russian and Ukrainian artists after the tearing down of the Lenin statue in Kiev during the Euromaidan protests of 2013-14.
-The screening is accompanied by Q&A with the author.
+The screening is accompanied by Q&A with the author chaired by Dušan Radunović.

-Tuesday 3rd October features the documentary Once Upon a Time Proletarian (Women ceng jing de wuchanzhe) (2009), in which artist and filmmaker Xiaolu Guo profiles thirteen representatives of China’s ‘proletarian’ class today making sense of life as the country’s old Communist guard gives way to a new and less certain balance of socialism and capitalism.
-The screening is followed by a panel discussion, titled Changing of the Guard: Revolution across Generations, with Sabrina Yu (Newcastle Univeristy) and Sophia Woodman (Edinburgh University).
+Tuesday 3rd October featured the documentary Once Upon a Time Proletarian (Women ceng jing de wuchanzhe) (2009), in which artist and filmmaker Xiaolu Guo profiles thirteen representatives of China’s ‘proletarian’ class today making sense of life as the country’s old Communist guard gives way to a new and less certain balance of socialism and capitalism.
+The screening was followed by a panel discussion, titled Changing of the Guard: Revolution across Generations, with Sabrina Yu (Newcastle Univeristy) and Sophia Woodman (Edinburgh University), chaired by Andy Byford.

-Wednesday 4th October is dedicated to Silvered Water (Ma’a al-Fidda), by Ossama Mohammed and Wiam Simav Bedirxan.
+Wednesday 4th October was dedicated to Silvered Water (Ma’a al-Fidda), by Ossama Mohammed and Wiam Simav Bedirxan.
 The film distills footage from thousands of authentic videos to create a shattering, on-the-ground chronicle of the ordeal of ordinary Syrians in the ongoing revolutionary civil war.
-The screening is followed by a panel discussion, titled Beyond the Political: Cinema of the Real, chaired by Abir Hamdar, featuring guest speakers Malu Halasa (London-based journalist and author of Syria Speaks), Robin Yassin Kassab (Scotland-based Syrian-British writer), activist Leila al-Shami, and political analyst Lina Khatib (Chatham House and SOAS, University of London).
+The screening was followed by a panel discussion, titled Beyond the Political: Cinema of the Real, chaired by Abir Hamdar, featuring guest speakers Malu Halasa (London-based journalist and author of Syria Speaks), Robin Yassin Kassab (Scotland-based Syrian-British writer), activist Leila al-Shami, and political analyst Lina Khatib (Chatham House and SOAS, University of London).

-Thursday 5th October foregrounds the topic of gender by showing The Trials of Spring (2015), a documentary about a young village woman caught up in the Egyptian revolution of 2011.
-This screening is accompanied by a panel discussion, titled Women on the Frontlines: Gender in Revolution, chaired by Abir Hamdar, featuring as guest speakers Maria Holt (University of Westminster) and Zahia Smail Salhi (University of Manchester).
+Thursday 5th October foregrounded the topic of gender by showing The Trials of Spring (2015), a documentary about a young village woman caught up in the Egyptian revolution of 2011.
+The screening was accompanied by a panel discussion, titled Women on the Frontlines: Gender in Revolution, chaired by Abir Hamdar, featuring as guest speakers Maria Holt (University of Westminster) and Zahia Smail Salhi (University of Manchester).

-Friday 6th October examines the revolutionary overturn of Communism in Eastern Europe between 1989 and 1991.
-This includes the screening of The Event (2015), in which filmmaker Sergei Loznitsa pieces together what lay behind the supposed ‘birth of democracy’ in Russia in 1991.
-The screening is followed by Q&A with the director via Skype, with Dušan Radunović as discussant.
+Friday 6th October examined the revolutionary overturn of Communism in Eastern Europe between 1989 and 1991.
+This included the screening of The Event (2015), in which filmmaker Sergei Loznitsa pieces together what lay behind the supposed ‘birth of democracy’ in Russia in 1991.
+The screening was followed by Q&A with the director via Skype, with Dušan Radunović as discussant.

-This day also features Harun Farocki and Andrei Ujică’s Videograms of a Revolution (1992), a film that focuses on the five days in December 1989 that brought down the Romanian dictator Nicolae Ceaușescu, showing how television became a key instrument of revolution, and the television studio a site in which history was made.
+The day also featured Harun Farocki and Andrei Ujică’s Videograms of a Revolution (1992), a film that focuses on the five days in December 1989 that brought down the Romanian dictator Nicolae Ceaușescu, showing how television became a key instrument of revolution, and the television studio a site in which history was made.

-Saturday 7th October starts with a round table discussion, titled What’s Left?
-Rethinking Revolution through Visual Art and Cinema Today, in which the curatorial team (Dušan Radunović, Andy Byford, Abir Hamdar, Anoush Ehteshami and Francisco-J. Hernández Adrián) sum up the key themes of the special programme.
+Saturday 7th October started with a round table discussion, titled What’s Left?
+Rethinking Revolution through Visual Art and Cinema Today, in which the curatorial team (Dušan Radunović, Andy Byford, Abir Hamdar, Anoush Ehteshami and Francisco-J. Hernández Adrián) summed up the key themes of the special programme.